mjmanley/PredictiveModeling/using_pm_service_dsx.md

 ```
 {: codeblock}

-   The VCAP_SERVICES environment variable includes the following
+   The `VCAP_SERVICES` environment variable includes the following
    information:

-   * ``plan`` - the Machine Learning plan that is used in the service provisioning.
+   * `plan` - the Machine Learning plan that is used in the service provisioning.
-   * ``url`` - the address of the Machine Learning service instance.
+   * `url` - the address of the Machine Learning service instance.
-   * ``access_key`` - for SPSS Modeler streams only.
+   * `access_key` - for SPSS Modeler streams only.
-   * ``instance_id`` - Machine Learning instance unique identifier.
+   * `instance_id` - Machine Learning instance unique identifier.
-   * ``username``, ``password`` - basic authorization needed to generate an access token to pass in all requests to this service instance.
+   * `username`, `password` - basic authorization needed to generate an access token to pass in all requests to this service instance.
 For example, you can generate an access token using a curl like this:

 Request example:

 ```
-       curl --basic --user username:password https://ibm-watson-ml.mybluemix.net/v3/identity/token
+       curl --basic --user {username}:{password} https://ibm-watson-ml.mybluemix.net/v3/identity/token

        Output example: